cdlib/cdl-github-mgmt/README.md

 ## What is a GitHub Organization?
 How does CDL utilize GitHub Organizations?

 ## I need to create a new repo, which organization should I use?
+(Joe) I believe this is program dependent and by project right?

 ## I need to create a new repo, should it be public or private?
+(Joe) Wondering if this should be private by default and public when it needs to be public.

 ## What content should *never* be stored it git (even in a private repo?)